Multiple Sensor Interface by the same hardware to USB and serial connection: Experimental Datasets

 \section{Experimental Datasets}

 Experimental data obtained (Fig.\ref{FIG:showTestEquipmentMultipleSensor}) by using fixed value components connected as the sensor on the device.
 Were used arrays(PCBs) with inductors, resistors, capacitors that allow to obtain various different values just by changing a jumper/switch, and also single components (including in series or parallel association).
+The tolerance of the PCB components is: $\pm$5$\%$ for R1, R2, and $\pm$10$\%$ for C1, C2.